KentonWhite/ProjectTemplate/website/architecture.markdown

         * eda.R
     * README.md

 This is designed for newcomers who don't need the more advanced subdirectories that ProjectTemplate normally creates.
+It is also the default structure for a [new template](./custom_templates.html).